saku-koodari/WinBoyEmulator/README.md

     * -
 * Testing
     * -
+* Proof of Concept
+   * Memory
+   * CPU, without instruction set
 * In Progress
-    * Specification
+    * GPU
 * Specification In Progress:
-    * Processor,  Memory
+    * spcefication is on hold at the moment.
 * TODO
     * ROM Loader
     * Sound, Video, Etc